lekrsu/shfw-walkthrough/README.md

    - Brake boost, 50%.

 2. Go to the field weakening tab and:

-   - Enable field weakening for sport mode.
+   ### Normal use: Enable field weakening for sport mode.
+   - Configure as follows:
+     - Speed: 20 km/h
+     - Initial: 0A
+     - Variable: 1200

+   ### Higher efficiency:
+   - Configure as follows:
+     - Speed: 20 km/h
+     - Initial: 0A
+     - Variable: 600

+   ### Peak speeds:
-   - Configure as follows: 20 km/h, 5A, 1500.
+   - Configure as follows:
+     - Speed: 20 km/h
+     - Initial: 0A
+     - Variable: 2000
+     - Id phase limit slider to 65A

 3. Default tire size for G30 models are 10", but set 9.3" to get the dash speed to match GPS speed.